-Acknowledgements I would like to thank Teppo Mattsson, Ishwaree Neupane and Peter Smale for discussions, and Jim Braatz, Thomas Buchert, Chris Clarkson, Francesco Sylos Labini and Brad Schaefer for correspondence.
-I also warmly thank Prof. Remo Ruffini and ICRANet for support and hospitality while the bulk of the paper was completed.
+I would like to thank Teppo Mattsson, Ishwaree Neupane, and Peter Smale for discussions, and Jim Braatz, Thomas Buchert, Chris Clarkson, Francesco Sylos Labini, and Brad Schaefer for correspondence.
+I also thank Professor Remo Ruffini and ICRANet for support and hospitality while the bulk of the paper was completed.
 This work was also partly supported by the Marsden fund of the Royal Society of New Zealand.